MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 No TDI filters or LSPs are installed by the driver or associated software packages during installation or usage.
 For more information about the related driver fundamentals test, see [Device.DevFund.Security](https://msdn.microsoft.com/windows/hardware/commercialize/design/compatibility/device-devfund#devicedevfundsecurity).

-**Use Safe Functions**
+**Use safe functions**

--   Use Safe String Functions.
+-   Use safe string functions.
 For more information, see [Using Safe String Functions](https://msdn.microsoft.com/library/windows/hardware/ff565508).

--   Use Safe Arithmetic Functions.
+-   Use safe arithmetic functions.
 For more information, see [Arithmetic Functions](https://msdn.microsoft.com/library/windows/hardware/hh406348) in [Safe Integer Library Routines](https://msdn.microsoft.com/library/windows/hardware/hh406570)

--   Use Safe Conversion Functions.
+-   Use safe conversion functions.
 For more information, see [Conversion Functions](https://msdn.microsoft.com/library/windows/hardware/hh450942) in [Safe Integer Library Routines](https://msdn.microsoft.com/library/windows/hardware/hh406570)

-**Additional Code Vulnerabilities**
+**Additional code vulnerabilities**

 In addition to the possible vulnerabilities covered here, this topic provides additional information about enhancing the security of kernel mode driver code - [Creating Reliable Kernel-Mode Drivers](https://msdn.microsoft.com/library/windows/hardware/ff542904).

 For additional information about C and C++ secure coding, see [Secure coding resources](#securecodingresources) and the end of this topic.

-## <span id="DGC"></span><span id="dgc"></span>Device Guard Compatibility
+## <span id="DGC"></span><span id="dgc"></span>Device Guard compatibility

 **Security checklist item \#3:** *Validate that your driver uses memory so that is Device Guard Compatible.*

-**Memory Usage and Device Guard Compatibility**
+**Memory usage and Device Guard compatibility**

 Device Guard can use hardware technology and virtualization to isolate the Code Integrity (CI) decision-making function from the rest of the Windows operating system.
 When using virtualization-based security to isolate Code Integrity, the only way kernel memory can become executable is through a Code Integrity verification.
 This means that kernel memory pages can never be Writable and Executable (W+X) and executable code cannot be directly modified.

-For more information, see [Using the Device Guard Readiness Tool to evaluate HVCI driver compatibility](#using-the-device-guard-readiness-tool) later in this topic
+For more information, see [Use the Device Guard Readiness Tool to evaluate HVCI driver compatibility](#use-the-device-guard-readiness-tool) later in this topic

 For more information about the related device fundamentals test, see [Device.DevFund.DeviceGuard](https://msdn.microsoft.com/windows/hardware/commercialize/design/compatibility/device-devfund#devicedevfunddeviceguard).